-Our Community Dementia Service is specially designed for those people with a diagnosis of dementia.
+Our new Community Dementia Service in Blyth is specially designed for those people with a diagnosis of dementia.

 The aim of our Community Dementia Service is to support the service user to remain as independent for as long as possible.We aim to ensure that every service user feels safe and comfortable during their time with us and family/carers are confident in the knowledge that their loved one is cared for in a safe caring environment while they have a much needed break and time for themselves.